The PhD candidate in Chemical and Biomolecular Engineering at Rice University must:

 - Complete a teaching assignment (see below)

 Teaching is a graduate degree requirement at Rice University.
-All thesis graduate students spend the equivalent of about five hours per week on a teaching assignment during four semesters in residence.
-The teaching assignment usually involves supervising work in the undergraduate laboratory, tutoring, or grading papers.
+All PhD students are expected to assist a faculty member on a teaching assignment for up to four semesters.
+The teaching assignment usually entails five hours per week and involves supervising work in the undergraduate laboratory, tutoring, or grading papers.

 Teaching experience not only aids in fortifying previously learned material but plays a vital role in solidifying concepts and clarifying ideas in the graduate student's own mind.
 It aids in the ability to communicate ideas and philosophies so important in the career of a Ph.D. chemical engineer.
 Students planning to pursue an academic career may request more involved teaching assignments.